 Determining the validity of your study is anchored on your research paper’s methodology.
 According to Somekh and Lewin (2005), a research methodology is both “the collection of methods or rules” you apply to your research, as well as the “principles, theories, and values” that support your research approach.
 Simply put, a research paper’s methodology section must shed light on how you were able to collect or generate your research data and demonstrate how you analyze them (SHU Library, 2020).

 For novice researchers, writing the methodology of a research paper can be an overwhelming process, especially considering the intricate elements covered by this section (J. Ellis & Levy, 2009, p.
 323).
-The goal of this article is to guide novice researchers in writing an effective research methodology by helping them gain a clear understanding of a research methodology’s structure.
+The goal of this article is to define what is research methodology, guide novice researchers in their research methodology writing, and to help them gain a clear understanding of a research methodology’s structure.

 The confusion between “methodology” and “methods” in research is a common occurrence, especially with the terms sometimes being used interchangeably.
 Methods and methodology in the context of research refer to two related but different things: method is the technique used in gathering evidence; methodology, on the other hand, “is the underlying theory and analysis of how a research does or should proceed” (Kirsch & Sullivan, 1992, p.
 2).
 Similarly, Birks and Mills (2011, p.
 4) define methodology as “a set of principles and ideas that inform the design of a research study.”
 Meanwhile, methods are “practical procedures used to generate and analyze data (Birks and Mills, 2011, p.
 4).